-SPOILER ALERT: Do not read if you have not watched the Aug.
-31 episode of “Bachelor in Paradise.”
+SPOILER ALERT: Do not read if you have not yet watched the August 16 season premiere of “Bachelor in Paradise.”

 “Bachelor in Paradise” airs Mondays and Tuesdays at 8 p.m. on ABC.